 If you would like the USPTO to speak to your group on trademarks or for more information about the program, please contact TMOutreach@uspto.gov

 NOTE: If a live, “in-person” presentation option is not feasible, the USPTO can also arrange for a live webinar.
-Also, please remember that the USPTO provides on-line resources that cover the same concepts that form the core of the in-person programs, namely, the Basic Facts About Trademarks booklet and our "Trademark Basics" video series.
+Also, please remember that the USPTO provides on-line resources that cover the same concepts that form the core of the in-person programs, namely, the Trademarks Basics Registration Toolkit and our "Trademark Basics" video series.